Cult Kits Logo | Vintage Football Shirts

 A chance meeting with a nightclub owner

 After four years of struggling for playtime with Guimarães, a chance 1996 meeting with a Porto based nightclub owner changed the course of his life once again.
-The man was Jorge Mendes, future 10 time on the bounce recipient of agent of The year (which apparently exists) and effectively the most powerful man in football.
+The man was Jorge Mendes, future 10 time on the bounce recipient of agent of the year (which apparently exists) and effectively is the most powerful man in football.
 After being put in touch by a mutual acquaintance, Nuno became his very first client.

 A one million euro transfer